 Pour Point: This represents a handling limit for the fluid.

-Viscosity: Points shown are at 50 and 10 centistokes.
-Greater than 50 centistokes stirring is very poor and unsatisfactory for bath applications.
-At 10 centistokes and below optimum stirring can occur.
-These are rules of thumb which have been useful for most applications.
+Viscosity: Points shown are at 50 and 10 centistokes viscosity.
+When viscosity is greater than 50 centistokes stirring is very poor and the fluid is unsatisfactory for bath applications.
+Optimum stirring generally occurs at 10 centistokes and below.